roe-dl/weewx-wns/README.md

 * Station ID and WNS-Kennung are mandatory.
 You get them from the Wetternetz Sachsen administrator.

-* Set T5AKT_ = None if you do not measure 5cm temperature.
+* Set `T5AKT_ = None` if you do not measure 5cm temperature.
 Otherwise give the WeeWX observation type you use for that value.

 * Set SOD1D_ to the observation type of sun duration.
 If you do not have such an observation type set it to None.

+* Set `TSOI10`, `TSOI20`, and `TSOI50` to the appropriate WeeWX observation
+  types if you measure soil temperatures.
+The number is the depth in cm.

 * Set skip_upload to true to do all the calculation and preparation without doing the real upload.
 This is for testing.
 Set log_url=true to see what